rooiboschailatte/project/CodeBook.md

 Tidied UCI Human Activity Recognition Using Smartphones Dataset
 =================================================================
-tidyUCIHARdataset.dat contains many motion datapoints for 30 subjects doing activities.
+tidyUCIHARdataset.dat contains many motion datapoints for 30 subjects doing several activities.
 The activities measured are:
 * walking
 * walking upstairs
 * walking downstairs
 * sitting
 * standing
 * laying

 The 66 motion variables measured are the mean and std of each:

-1-3. tBodyAcc-XYZ
-4-6. tGravityAcc-XYZ
-7-9. tBodyAccJerk-XYZ
-10-12. tBodyGyro-XYZ
-13-15. tBodyGyroJerk-XYZ
+1. tBodyAcc-X
+2. tBodyAcc-Y
+3. tBodyAcc-Z
+4. tGravityAcc-X
+5. tGravityAcc-Y
+6. tGravityAcc-Z
+7. tBodyAccJerk-X
+8. tBodyAccJerk-Y
+9. tBodyAccJerk-Z
+10. tBodyGyro-X
+11. tBodyGyro-Y
+12. tBodyGyro-Z
+13. tBodyGyroJerk-X
+14. tBodyGyroJerk-Y
+15. tBodyGyroJerk-Z
 16. tBodyAccMag
 17. tGravityAccMag
 18. tBodyAccJerkMag
 19. tBodyGyroMag
 20. tBodyGyroJerkMag
-21-23. fBodyAcc-XYZ
-24-26. fBodyAccJerk-XYZ
+21. fBodyAcc-X
+22. fBodyAcc-Y
+23. fBodyAcc-Z
+24. fBodyAccJerk-X
+25. fBodyAccJerk-Y
+26. fBodyAccJerk-Z
+27. fBodyGyro-X
+28. fBodyGyro-Y
-27-29. fBodyGyro-XYZ
+29. fBodyGyro-XYZ
 30. fBodyAccMag
 31. fBodyAccJerkMag
 32. fBodyGyroMag
 33. fBodyGyroJerkMag

+averagedtidyUCIHARdataset.dat contains the average of each motion feature for each subject doing each activity.

 Features are normalized and bounded within [-1,1].

 Text below is reproduced from the original dataset for completeness.

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0